Bella Hadid, Yolanda Hadid Approve Of Anwar’s ‘Young Love’ With Nicola Peltz

 A post shared by Anwar Hadid (@anwarhadid) on

-Insiders close to the new celebrity couple said that their relationship was not exactly new and that they had been good friends before becoming romantically involved.
+Insiders close to the new celebrity couple said that their relationship was not exactly new and that they had been good friends prior to becoming romantically involved.

 “They are dating.
 It’s a fairly new relationship, but they are really good friends and part of the same group of friends.”